thecloudsphere/documentation/docs/on-premise.md

 ## Prerequisites

-A service account is required to access harbor.services.osism.tech in order to download the necessary container image of the Enterprise Edition of The Cloudsphere.
+A service account is required to access harbor.services.thecloudsphere.io in order to download the necessary container image of the Enterprise Edition of The Cloudsphere.

 ```
-$ docker login harbor.services.osism.tech
+$ docker login harbor.services.thecloudsphere.io
 Username: robot$REPLACE_THIS_WITH_YOUR_SERVICE_ACCOUNT_NAME
 Password:
 Login Succeeded